Site Overlay

 Dawn

-A few days before Christmas Day my sleep shifted very abruptly.
-Suddenly and out of the blue I had a night of no sleep at all.
-Sleep is a key indicator of bipolar mood for me and while sleepless nights are not all that unusual, it’s strange to suddenly experience a night of no sleep by surprise: usually I notice other signs of rising mood first.
-I also know what tends to trigger mood elevation for me and none of those things were apparent.
+A few days before Christmas Day 2021, my sleep shifted very abruptly.
+Suddenly and out of the blue, I had a night of no sleep at all.
+Sleep is a key indicator of what is happening with my bipolar state.
+While sleepless nights are not all that unusual, it’s strange to suddenly experience a night of no sleep by surprise—usually, I notice other subtle signs of rising mood first.
+I also know what tends to trigger mood elevation for me and none of those things was apparent.
+However, for the prior few months, I’d been using a steroidal nasal spray to help deal with allergies and reduce the incidence of recurring sinusitis.
+It took a while to realize that the fluticasone spray was likely the cause.

 Like some, but not all, bipolar folks I experience mood elevation as revelatory.
-Prior to my “stable mania” of 2017 these revelatory experiences were often incomprehensible once the mood elevation ceased.
-However my 2017 experience was unique in that the insights it brought remained intelligible once the elevation ended.
-And, since 2017, any insights linked to the few bouts of hypomania I have had remain relatable and comprehensible once the elevation is over.
+Prior to my “stable mania” of 2017, these revelatory experiences were often incomprehensible once the mood elevation ceased.
+However, my 2017 experience was unique in that the insights it brought remained intelligible once the elevation ended.
+And, since 2017, any insights linked to the bouts of hypomania I have had remain relatable and comprehensible once the elevation is over.

-At first I wasn’t too concerned about what I could now realize was, in some ways, fairly elevated mood, because I was still managing to sleep a few hours every night (with medication), and many of the other attendant signs of mood elevation were missing.
+At first, I wasn’t too concerned about what I could now realize was, in some ways, fairly elevated mood.
+I was still managing to sleep a few hours every night (with medication), and many of the other attendant signs of mood elevation were missing.
 I did not feel the compulsion, pressure, or force that to me is indicative of a shift from hypomania to mania.

-Within a day or two after the first night of no sleep I remember using an amount of CBD that was half of the largest dose I’ve used in the past.
+Within a day or two after the first night of no sleep, I remember using an amount of CBD that was half of the largest dose I’ve used in the past.
 This time the effects were different.
 CBD did make me sleepy, but it also seemed to provide a limberness and connectivity to thoughts that had been pressing upon me, unresolved or unclear, up until that time.
 I realized that perhaps CBD is similar to at least one other drug I have taken, the antipsychotic lurasidone, which is experienced in one way when my mood is relatively close to regular, and in another, distinctly different way, when my mood is considerably elevated.
-For the first time ever I understood what people meant when they talk about “tripping”.
+For the first time ever, I understood what people meant when they talked about “tripping”. {I say CBD but the basic extract I was using would also have contained THC, which may be responsible for my experience.}

-The communication was to a friend, a philosopher with a bipolar diagnosis who reached out to me over a year ago after reading this past blog entry.
-Among many other things, this friend is one of the world’s living experts on Leibniz.
-And it is through my friend that I was first introduced to the concept of the monad and Leibniz’s Monadology.
+That was part of an email to a friend, a philosopher with a bipolar diagnosis who reached out to me at the end of 2021 after reading this past blog entry.
+It is through my friend that I was first introduced to the concept of the monad and Leibniz’s Monadology.

 Unfortunately, one of my great limitations is that in many contexts I find reading very difficult.
 My grasp of the Monadology as presented by Leibniz is crude and uncertain because I’ve hardly been able to make it through the fairly dense texts that describe it.
 And while my friend and I talk about many things, philosophy tends to be an incidental part of our conversations.

-I do, however, have a sense of the basic concept of the monad from reading, and that night, while experiencing both elevated mood and the influence of CBD, I made a series of connections based on the ideas already mentioned and experienced a mode of thinking that I can only describe as visual.
-Ultimately things assembled themselves into a series of dynamic pictures that seemed, upon further reflection, to represent a take on the monad and a metaphysics grounded in a certain monadic vision.
-A terse summary which doesn’t provide many details (of which there are many) is here.
+I do, however, have a sense of the basic concept of the monad from reading, and that night, while experiencing both elevated mood and the influence of CBD, I made a series of connections based on the above excerpt and experienced a mode of thinking that I can only describe as visual.
+Ultimately things assembled themselves into a series of dynamic visions that seemed, upon further reflection, to represent a take on the monad and a metaphysics grounded in a certain monadic vision.
+The vision named itself ot.

 I can’t claim to understand Leibniz’s Monadology, certainly not as Leibniz did.
 I have, after all, not even read it.
-Instead I know a bit about its key tenets through cursory reading of descriptions.
-But I had read and discussed enough to feel some degree of certainty that the vision I was experiencing was tapping into a very similar way of understanding reality.
+Instead, I know a bit about its key tenets through cursory reading of descriptions.
+But I had read and discussed enough that I felt an enthralling certainty that in the myriad complex, pulsing and swirling threads of the vision I was experiencing, I was tapping into a similar way of understanding reality.

-Very fortunately, around that time, it occurred to me that the steroid spray might be the problem and a twitter friend and another friend who is good at research both found several examples of reports suggesting that fluticasone can precipitate elevated mood in bipolar people.
-So I stopped the spray but I knew from previous experience with medication-induced mood elevation that that alone was unlikely to bring the hypomania I was experiencing to an end.
+Very fortunately, around that time, it occurred to me that the steroid spray might be the problem and a Twitter friend and another friend who is good at research both found several examples of reports suggesting that fluticasone can precipitate elevated mood in bipolar people.
+So, I stopped the spray, but I knew from previous experience with medication-induced mood elevation that that alone was unlikely to bring what I was experiencing to an end.
+I was also fortunate in recognizing that the grandiosity I was starting to feel was something I needed to find a strategy to avoid.

 The visions remained with me and seemed to have remarkable elucidatory power in a range of contexts.
 At night, as I tried to sleep, they seemed to offer tantalizing possibilities for understanding all kinds of things.
 It was possible to manipulate them visually and infer conclusions from these manipulations…